 A physician mortgage might save you money through lower fees and loan costs.
-Or, it might make it easier to qualify for a mortgage fresh out of medical school with a new job and student debt.
+Or, it might make it easier for new doctors to qualify for a mortgage fresh out of medical school with a new job and student loan debt.

-Some physicians will do well with a specialized mortgage loan, while others may find their best bet is a traditional loan program.
-Explore what’s available and choose the best deal for you.Find the right loan for you (Aug 15th, 2020)
+Some physicians will do well with a specialized mortgage loan, while others may find their best bet is a traditional mortgage program.
+Explore what’s available and choose the best deal for you.Find the right loan for you.
+Start here

 In this article (Skip to...)

 - Physician loan benefits

 - How do physician loans work?